 The USS Oklahoma Memorial and Battleship Row Mooring Quays F6, F7, and F8

 Like the Arizona, the USS Oklahoma was one of eight battleships moored in a line of deepwater berths known as Battleship Row, along the southeast side of Ford Island.
-The Oklahoma also, like the Arizona, did not survive the attack; the six other ships moored with them – Pennsylvania, Tennessee, Maryland, California, West Virginia, and Nevada – later returned to service.
+The Oklahoma, like the Arizona, did not survive the attack; the six other battleships in Pearl Harbor – Pennsylvania, Tennessee, Maryland, California, West Virginia, and Nevada – later returned to service.

 The wreck of the Oklahoma capsized and sank while being towed to San Francisco for scrapping in 1947.
 In Pearl Harbor, the sole reminder of its service is a polished black granite monument near the spot where the ship was moored on Ford Island – accessible by taking the Ford Island shuttle from the Visitor Center to the USS Missouri Memorial.